stryku/HideMeFatty/README.md

 Latest release: https://github.com/stryku/HideMeFatty/releases/tag/v1.0

 ## Before hide-and-seek
-There are things you must to know before using this program.<br />
+There are things you must know before using this program.<br />
 ###Chown device file
 Before hiding or restoring files you must prepare partition device file.
 In this example, linux user name is "stryku" and device label i "HideMeFatty"